AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 2024.10

-If you have some experience with programming embedded system from an IDE, the following might sound familiar to you:
+If you have some experience with programming embedded system from an IDE like Code Composer Studio, Keil, or STM32CubeIDE, you might have experienced the same phase as I did:

-You want to start a new project, so you copy and paste the same IDE project template you inherit from your ex-colleague long long ago and start to write some C code.
-You stoped wondering what kept this template running and why moving a single header file out of its place will lead to compilation errors long ago.
-Surly the dependency management is a mess, whenever you need to add a new library you just drag and drop a copy into the project folder.
-If your code complains a header file is not found, just change `#include "header.h"` to `#include "../inc/header.h"` and the magic button `Build` will solve all the problems.
+You want to start a new project, so you copy and paste the same IDE project template you've been using since day 1.
+You are not sure what keeps this template running but you know moving a single header file around will definitely cause compilation errors.
+The dependency management is a mess, and even if you want to import a new library you are not sure where to put it.
+If the IDE complains a header file is not found, the only fix you know is to change `#include "header.h"` to `#include "../inc/header.h"`, click on `Build`, and hope it would work.

-But wouldn't it be nice if we know what is actually going on behind the GUI?
-Under the cover of IDE lives some curious binary creatures which make a pipeline to convert your C code to a working program on MCUs, and this guide will give you an introduction to their habbits and how to interact with them.
+I've been through the same phaes and today I still can't say confidently I've left this phase of ignorance.
+However, I did put many efforts to find out what is happening behind an embedded IDE.
+And that, is why I wrote this tutorial:

-> Content in the quotation cell like this one are for more experienced readers.
+ **To show Embedded Engineers what is happening behind an Embedded IDE, from source code to a running program on MCU, by replacing every step with Command-line tools**.
+To write down my findings and share them with others that have the same curiocity.

 ## Compile from commandline on PC